 Azure Data Explorer data ingestion overview

-Data ingestion is the process used to load data records from one or more sources to import data into a table in Azure Data Explorer.
+Data ingestion is the process used to load data records from one or more sources into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.

 The diagram below shows the end-to-end flow for working in Azure Data Explorer and shows different ingestion methods.

 The Azure Data Explorer data management service, which is responsible for data ingestion, implements the following process:

 Azure Data Explorer pulls data from an external source and reads requests from a pending Azure queue.
 Data is batched or streamed to the Data Manager.
 Batch data flowing to the same database and table is optimized for ingestion throughput.
 Azure Data Explorer validates initial data and converts data formats where necessary.
 Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
 Data is persisted in storage according to the set retention policy.
 The Data Manager then commits the data ingest into the engine, where it's available for query.

 Ingestion properties: The properties that affect how the data will be ingested (for example, tagging, mapping, creation time).

 Permissions: To ingest data, the process requires database ingestor level permissions.
 Other actions, such as query, may require database admin, database user, or table admin permissions.